 The latest Houston Rockets logo alterations took place in 2019.
 The logo commits to the space identity of the Houston Rockets.
 A basketball represents the spherical part of a gray-and-black planet with an orbital ring containing white-scripted “Houston Rockets” wordmark surrounding the basketball.
 In front of the planet features the red rocket-shaped “R,” which continues to be the team’s primary logo.
 The rather unusual mix of graphite gray, black and bright red will bring success to the team.

 Font and Color of the Emblem

 All Houston Rockets logos share a common space theme.
 At various times, artists individually played with this concept, until the final version was adopted with an “R” instead of a rocket taking off and with a planet ball.
 The design looks unique: the authors managed to create a minimalistic abstraction, focusing on the name of the basketball team.

 The original font was developed from the stylized letter “R” that became the rocket’s symbol.
-But the headset with thin sharp lines and rounded corners were used only in 2003-2019 – after the redesign, an emblem with a simplified inscription appeared.
+But the font with thin sharp lines and rounded corners were used only in 2003-2019 – after the redesign, an emblem with a simplified inscription appeared.
 However, the rounded corners were partially preserved.

 The color scheme has changed several times.
 At first, red and gold prevailed (from 1971 to 1995).
 Then the golden ones were replaced by white and blue (1995-2003).
 Then the designers used only red (2003-2019).
 In 2019, it was supplemented with a gray-black gradient, leaving the red “R.”